Analysis of optical spectroscopy and photometry of the type I X-ray bursting system UW CrB: Results

 In the second stage, all of the these parameters were frozen other than $T_{\rm irr}$, and the burst light curve was fit.
 As such, for each data point of the burst, we calculate the contribution from the companion star assuming the binary parameters which are fit to the pre-burst light curve, and then optimise the irradiating temperature to minimise the difference between the observed flux and the expected contributions of the disc and the star.

 The parameter space was explored using \textsc{emcee} \citep{2013PASP..125..306F}, with 32 walkers allowed to evolve over 50,000 steps, with 1,000 steps were discarded as a burn-in.
 The corner plot of the resulting parameter space is included in Appendix~\ref{sec:corner_plots}.
 The best fitting parameters are given in Table~\ref{tab:Icarus_pars}, and the best fitting model shown in Figure~\ref{fig:Icarus_model}.
 There are a few caveats to our results.
-First, the disc contribution converged to 0.75, the bottom of the prior range.
-While it may be tempting to lower this limit, the lack of spectral features from the secondary forbids this.
-Additionally, the temperature of the companion star and the irradiation it is subjected to outside of the burst are likely not physical constraints, as the values presented here assume the orbital variability in the light curve are all arising due to changing viewing aspects of the companion star.
+First, the temperature of the companion star and the irradiation it is subjected to outside of the burst are likely not physical constraints, as the values presented here assume the orbital variability in the light curve are all arising due to changing viewing aspects of the companion star.
 This is certainly not true, as the elliptical disc is likely contributing some fraction of the variability, especially if eclipses are occurring.
-However, while being nonphysical, the model is still useful for understanding the optical bursts.
+However, while likely unphysical, the model is still useful for understanding the optical bursts.
 That is, the models show that increasing the temperature of the companion star dramatically can adequately model the burst (at least in most bands).
+The most obvious exception is the $u_{\rm s}$ band, where a significant deviation from the data can be seen during the decay of the burst.
+While we do not have a definite answer as to why the model diverges so poorly in this band relative to the others, it is worth noting that the Balmer jump occurs in this band.
+Given that Icarus uses photometry grids generated from LTE stellar atmosphere files, and the irradiated surface is likely not in LTE, the actual behaviour of the Balmer jump may be significantly different to the models we are using.

+It is also worth noting that accretion discs may have significantly different temperature and density gradients than stars.
+This is important as if the burst is primarily being reprocessed in the disc, then the line formation and evolution would be very different than in a star, which would also affect the Balmer jump.
+Hence, the poor fitting $u_{\rm s}$ band may be hinting at the reprocessing site lying in the disc, but further work and a more complex model is needed to test this idea.

 Figure~\ref{fig:Temp_Evo} shows the evolution of the irradiating temperature over the course of the burst.
 Pre-burst, this value is at 9,300 K, suggesting the companion star is undergoing significant heating.
 Then, as the burst begins, it quickly rises to 28,000 K, followed by a slow decline.
 While this model can account for the overall shape of the $g_{\rm s}$, $r_{\rm s}$, $i_{\rm s}$, and $z_{\rm s}$ (up to a systematic offset which can be ascribed to a small photometric band calibration offset), the same cannot be said of the $u_{\rm s}$.
 This suggests that the burst spectrum may deviate from a black body at short wavelengths.
 This could be due to additional components which we are not accounting for, such as irradiation of the disc.